 So here I was, in my second day in Chiang Mai, signed up, excited and ready to cut, chop, sprinkle and spice things up.

-But first, a stop at the market for shopping, because the lesson starts here.
-Ha, because I don’t like open markets.
+But first, a stop at the market for shopping, because the lesson started there.

 I chose the different courses of my meal, appropriately replacing chicken with tofu, and finally coming up with “yellow curry paste & yellow curry with tofu”, “soup with veggies and tofu”, “stir-fried tofu with cashew nuts” and “banana in coconut milk” for dessert.
 That was going to be a busy afternoon.

 After doing our grocery shopping, we were headed to the farm, where Da showed me around proudly and explained to me Hippocrates-style that “food is our medicine”.
 I was sold, that’s mainly why I’d become vegetarian, and that was going to be my cooking baptism of fire.